ibm-cloud-docs/containers/cs_health.md

       </table>
  </dd>
   <dt>{{site.data.keyword.mon_full_notm}}</dt>
   <dd>Gain operational visibility into the performance and health of your apps by deploying Sysdig as a third-party service to your worker nodes to forward metrics to {{site.data.keyword.monitoringlong}}.
-For more information, see [Analyzing metrics for an app that is deployed in a Kubernetes cluster](/docs/services/Monitoring-with-Sysdig/tutorials?topic=Sysdig-kubernetes_cluster#kubernetes_cluster). **Note**: {{site.data.keyword.mon_full_notm}} does not support the `containerd` container runtime.
-When you use {{site.data.keyword.mon_full_notm}} with version 1.11 or later clusters, not all container metrics are collected.</dd>
+For more information, see [Analyzing metrics for an app that is deployed in a Kubernetes cluster](/docs/services/Monitoring-with-Sysdig/tutorials?topic=Sysdig-kubernetes_cluster#kubernetes_cluster).</dd>
 </dl>

 ### Other health monitoring tools